CARV-ICS-FORTH/foRMA/README.md

 * MPI_Accumulate

-In its current implementation, foRMA consists of Python 3 scripting for parsing SST Dumpi trace files and extract timing information regarding MPI RMA operations from them.
+In its current implementation, _foRMA_ consists of Python 3 scripting for parsing SST Dumpi trace files and extracting  information regarding MPI RMA operations from them.
 To do so, it takes advantage of the [pydumpi](https://github.com/justacid/pydumpi) module, which provides Python bindings for the SST Dumpi library.

 # Pre-requisites

-Apart from an up-to-date Python 3, foRMA relies on the following (fast-forward to  [Getting Started](#getting-started) section for installation details.)
+Apart from an up-to-date Python 3, _foRMA_ relies on the following (fast-forward to  [Getting Started](#getting-started) section for installation details.)

 * **SST Dumpi**: Part of the popular SST simulator (http://sst-simulator.org/).
 Specifically, Dumpi is a library for instrumenting MPI calls so that they produce (referred to as the `dumpi` tool) or replay (referred to as the `undumpi` tool) a trace of the execution of an MPI program.
 The library is distributed under an open source license and can be downloaded from [GitHub](https://github.com/sstsimulator/sst-dumpi).
 * **Pydumpi**: A Python module which provides bindings for the SST dumpi trace library.
 Is is available at PyPi and can be installed through `pip3`.
 Its source code is also available at http://github.com/justacid/pydumpi.